-Causalgia, minor causalgia, algodystrophy, sudeck’s atrophy, shoulderhand syndrome, and reflex sympathetic dystrophy are all old names for the same disease: Complex regional pain syndrome (CRPS).
+Causalgia, minor causalgia, algodystrophy, sudeck’s atrophy, shoulderhand syndrome, and reflex sympathetic dystrophy are all old names for the same disease.
+At our research clinic in Boise, we now call it “complex regional pain syndrome (CRPS)”.

-Why so many?
+Why so many names?
 Most of these names came about before there was much known about the disease.
 There was an absence of research and a poor understanding of the cause of the painful symptoms.
-CRPS has also been dubbed the most excruciating chronic pain condition that exists, and the burning sensation it causes is where the name ‘causalgia’, arose.
+CRPS has also been dubbed “the most excruciating chronic pain condition that exists”, and the burning sensation it causes is where the name ‘causalgia’, arose.

 This variety of nomenclature (official scientific names) has unfortunately made it quite difficult for those diagnosed with CRPS to access the information and resources they need!